tobyhodges/python_packaging/episodes/04-publishing.Rmd

 - Versioning our projects is important so that our users know what's compatible.
 - GitHub is a powerful service for hosting our projects and managing their development.
-- Each new release of our packages should be uploaded to PyPI using `build` and `twine`.
+- Each new release of our packages should be uploaded to PyPI using `hatch build` and `hatch publish`.

 ::::::::::::::::::::::::::::::::::::::::::::::::